7 Pre-Made Foods You Should Never Buy

 Unlike yogurt, granola is a food I absolutely think is worth making on your own.
-You can cook it on a baking sheet, control the amount of sugar and salt you add (I like this recipe, which incorporates olive oil), and make enough at one go to top your yogurt for a week or two.
+You can cook it on a baking sheet, control the amount of sugar and salt you add, and make enough at one go to top your yogurt for a week or two.
 There’s a ton of great granola on the market, but at $9 to $13 for 14 ounces, you can likely do better on your own by buying bulk oats on the cheap.

 Every time I buy pre-chopped kale I am full of regrets.
 Most companies chop their kale haphazardly.
 Unlike lettuce, you really can’t do anything with those heavy ribs leftover from the rough chop.
 You end up de-ribbing each piece of kale, generally hating your life, and wishing you’d simply run your fingers down each leaf to remove the green stuff.